talon-one/talon_one.js/docs/ManagementApi.md

   'integrationId': "integrationId_example", // String | Filter results performing an exact matching against the profile integration identifier.
   'pageSize': 56, // Number | The number of items to include in this response.
 When omitted, the maximum value of 1000 will be used.
   'skip': 56, // Number | Skips the given number of items when paging through large result sets.
   'withTotalResultSize': true // Boolean | When this flag is set, the result will include the total size of the result, across all pages.
 This might decrease performance on large data sets.
-With this flag set to true, hasMore will be be true whenever there is a next page. totalResultSize will always be zero.
-With this flag set to false, hasMore will always be set to false. totalResultSize will contain the total number of results for this query.
+With this flag set to true, `hasMore` will be true whenever there is a next page. `totalResultSize` will always be zero.
+With this flag set to false, `hasMore` will always be set to false. `totalResultSize` will contain the total number of results for this query.
 };
 apiInstance.getApplicationCustomers(applicationId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);